Your right to organize is protected by legislation. Understanding the law is a critical first step to securing that right.

 By joining together with your co-workers, you will have a greater ability to be more effective in getting your employer to improve wages, benefits and working conditions.
 These workplace improvements are achieved through the process of collective bargaining, which concludes with a legally-binding enforceable collective agreement, signed between the union and the employer.

-Most unions also do many other things for their members to help each other.
-They help their members if they have a problem with health and safety on the job, advocate for them in Workers' Compensation or Employment Insurance cases, and offer other programs for members and their families.
+CMAW Canada also do many other things for their members.
+CMAW helps its members if they have a problem with health and safety on the job, advocate for them in Workers' Compensation or Employment Insurance cases, and offer other programs for members and their families.
+Becoming a CMAW member has far-reaching benefits.

 Legal Right To Join A Union